Seasonal and Pandemic Flu

 Plan ahead to protect workers and keep operations going smoothly when flu strikes.

-- Email email@example.com to schedule an on-site clinic.
+- Email our Occupational Health team to schedule an on-site clinic.

 - Communicate a flexible sick leave policy so workers won’t be tempted to come in with the flu and infect others.

 - Advise sick employees to stay home until they are fever-free for 24 hours without medication; a person can infect others up to seven days after getting sick so take extra precautions to minimize exposure between sick and healthy employees.